Information on how to get a safe abortion from Malta

 The following are pro-choice organisations and services that can provide more information on how to get an abortion from Malta, or provide abortion services to women in Malta:

 Women on Web and Women Help Women are organisations with a good reputation of sending authentic abortion pills to women in countries where abortion is restricted, including Malta.
-It is easy to order pills online from these organisations - you complete an online consultation on their website, pay a donation of EUR 75 to 100, and the abortion pills are shipped to your address.
-According to World Health Organisation Guidance, abortion pills can be safely used at home up to 12 weeks of pregnancy.
+It is easy to order pills online from these organisations - you complete an online consultation on their website, pay a donation, and the abortion pills are shipped to your address.
+These organisations have medical professionals who can advise you before and during an abortion with pills.
+According to World Health Organisation guidance, abortion pills can be safely used at home up to 12 weeks of pregnancy.
+The main differences between Women on Web and Women Help Women are:

 Abortion Support Network (ASN) is a UK charity that assists women in Malta who would like to have an abortion in a clinic abroad.
 They can you find appropriate clinics that can provide an abortion at your stage of pregnancy, and can help you book flights or accommodation.
 They can even pay for part of your abortion travel and clinic costs if you cannot afford them.
 You can call ASN on 27780991.
 If they do not answer your call, leave a voice message and they will call you back.